826137077/gray-scott-sim/README.md

 Ubuntu latest version.

 ##### Steps:

 0. **Scan Code:** Use CodeQL to identify vulnerabilities and errors in the code.
 1. **Checkout Code:** Fetch the code from the GitHub repository.
 2. **Install CMake:** Install CMake in the runtime environment.
 3. **Build Project:** Create a build directory, configure, and build the project using CMake.
 4. **Run Tests:** Execute the test program in the build directory.

+## Contribution Guidelines

+We welcome and encourage community contributions.
+If you wish to contribute code or documentation to the project, please follow these steps:

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request